Product Updates: March 19th, 2026

 More Clarity in Debt Sales

-A new tooltip explains the difference between the commitment amount and the percentage sold, improving transparency.
+A new tooltip explains the difference between commitment amount and percentage sold, improving transparency.

 Enhanced Bulk Actions

-- Loan fee import now support the OID Recognition Start Date field
+- Loan fee imports now support the OID Recognition Start Date field

-- New: Bulk import for funding source fee allocations You can now upload funding source fee allocations using an import, making it faster and easier to set multiple allocations in a single action.
+- New: Bulk import for funding source fee allocations You can now bulk import funding source fee allocations using a dedicated import flow, simplifying setup and updates across multiple records.

 Faster Search - Funding Sources